GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/09.581-590/04.Peace,-Be-Still!/docs.md

 -------------|------------|
 Title | Peace, Be Still! |
 Key | C Major |
-Titles | The winds and waves shall obey my will |
+Titles | "The winds and the waves obey my will, |
 First Line | Master, the tempest is raging! |
 Author | Miss M. A. Baker
 Year | 1908